neek78/pycmake/README.rst

 The raw interface object is bound into both ``cm_dir.raw`` and ``cm_global.raw``, and contains simple bindings to every command.
 The Python interface knows nothing about the nature of each command.
 Every command simply takes an arbitrary number of positional parameters, and will pass these back to the CMake implementation of each command (incidentally, this is also how CMake script works).

-They won't generate return values, but you should get an exception if CMake declares an error.
+Calls to raw functions won't generate return values, but you should get an exception if CMake declares an error.

-A simple example of calling into the raw interface:
+A simple example of calling into the raw interface -
 ::
   cm_dir.raw.project("simpleCpp")
   cm_dir.raw.add_executable("simpleCpp", "simpleCpp.cpp")